department-of-veterans-affairs/va-digital-services-platform-docs/content/02-Platform/Frontend/forms/tutorial.md

 ## Setting up

+If you haven't already, get [vets-website](https://github.com/department-of-veterans-affairs/vets-website) set up and running on your machine.

-The first step is to get the basic scaffolding set up for a new application.
+The first step after that is to get the basic scaffolding set up for a new application.
 We have a [generator tool](https://github.com/department-of-veterans-affairs/vets-website/blob/master/docs/GeneratorOptions.md) to help you set up the files needed for the new React app and form.
 In the root of `vets-website`, you should install and run Yeoman and the generator:

 ```bash
 npm install -g yo